 Cathy came to the philanthropic sector after a distinguished career in government.
 She was the Assistant to Philadelphia Mayor W. Wilson Goode (1985-1991) and New York Mayor Edward I. Koch (1982-1984).
 Cathy holds a Bachelor of Arts degree with Honors from the University of Wisconsin, in Madison.
 She lives in Philadelphia and summers in Chilmark with her husband Ed.

-Lana Woods left a position as Vice President for International Acquisitions & Business Development with GE Capital Services in 2002 to operate the Lana Woods Gallery full-time.
+Lana left a position as Vice President for International Acquisitions & Business Development with GE Capital Services in 2002 to operate the Lana Woods Gallery full-time.
 In her former capacity with GE Capital, Lana managed large, multi-faceted teams in the acquisition of international businesses, negotiated complex supplier contracts and devised strategic marketing plans.
-Prior to her nine-year affiliation with GE Capital, Lana worked in management consulting and corporate banking for a combined seven years.

-Lana Woods holds an MBA from The Wharton School of the University of Pennsylvania and a B.S. from Florida A&M University.
-She and her husband Willie, an alumnus of the Harvard Business School with a B.A. from Morehouse College, reside in Harlem.
-Lana has been visiting the Island for over thirty years, and today owns a home with her husband and two sons, Tyler and Jordan, on Hines Point.
+Lana holds an MBA from The Wharton School of the University of Pennsylvania and a B.S. from Florida A&M University.
+Lana has been visiting the Island for over thirty years.
+She and her husband Willie reside in Harlem, NY and own a home on Hines Point.
+She has two sons, Tyler and Jordan.